staking-foundation/docs/docs/3-features.md

 ### **Immutable, non-upgradable contracts**

-All of Diva’s smart contracts are immutable and non-upgradable, minimizing the potential vectors of attack.
+All of Diva’s smart contracts will be immutable and non-upgradable, minimizing the potential vectors of attack.

 ### **Distributed Validation**